argoproj/argo-workflows/docs/events.md

 To support external webhooks, we have this endpoint `/api/v1/events/{namespace}`.
 Events can be sent to that can be any JSON data.

-These events can:

-* [Submit from a workflow template](#submitting-from-a-workflow-template) (or cluster workflow template).

-In each use case, the resource must match the event based on an expression.
+These events can submit a workflow template (cluster workflow templates are not supported today).

+You may also wish to read about [webhooks](webhooks.md).

 ## Authentication and Security

 Clients wanting to send events to the endpoint need an [access token](access-token.md).
 The token may be namespace-scoped or cluster-scoped.
-If it is namespace scoped, the namespace must be sent in the URL, but if it is cluster-scoped, then the namespace can be the empty string.

 ```yaml
 # Use this role to enable jenkins to submit a workflow template via webhook.